 Solar PV to Dominate the Market

-According to IRENA, India had a total installed capacity of more than 34 GW of solar PV.
+- According to the Ministry of New and Renewable Energy (MNRE), India had a total installed capacity of more than 34 GW of solar PV.
 Moreover, India is endowed with a very vast solar energy potential.
 The average solar radiation incident over the land is in the range of 4-7 kWh per day.
 Solar power played an almost non-existent role in the Indian energy mix until 2007.

-With the government promoting solar installation in the rural areas by providing subsidized solar panels and another incentive, the solar PV installation is expected to increase during the forecast period and is expected to drive the market.
+- With the government promoting solar installations in the rural areas by providing subsidized solar panels and another incentive, the solar PV installation is expected to increase during the forecast period and is expected to drive the market.

 To understand key trends, Download Sample Report